bsdimp/freebsd-git-docs/faq.md

 rest of the branch is ready (say you noticed an unrelated typo, or fixed an incidental bug).
 You can cherry pick those changes into main, then push to the parent repo.
-Once you've done that, cleanup couldn't be simpler: just `git rebase -i` since Git will notice you've done this and omit the common changes automatically (even if you had to change the commit message or tweak the commit slightly).
+Once you've done that, cleanup couldn't be simpler: just `git rebase -i`.
+Git will notice you've done this and skip the common changes automatically (even if you had to change the commit message or tweak the commit slightly).
 There's no need to switch back to wilma to adjust it: just rebase!

-**Q:** I want to split off some chagnes from branch `wilma` into branch `fred`
+**Q:** I want to split off some changes from branch `wilma` into branch `fred`

 **A:** The more general answer would be the same as the previous.
-You'd checkout/create the `fred` branch, cherry pick the changes you want from `wilma` one at a time, then rebase `wilma` to remove those changes you cherry picked. `git rebase -i main wilma` will toss you into an editor, and remove the `pick` lines that correspond to the hashes you committed to `fred`.
+You'd checkout/create the `fred` branch, cherry pick the changes you want from `wilma` one at a time, then rebase `wilma` to remove those changes you cherry picked. `git rebase -i main wilma` will toss you into an editor, and remove the `pick` lines that correspond to the commits you copied to `fred`.
 If all goes well, and there are no conflicts, you're done.
 If not, you'll need to resolve the conflicts as you go.